kaleah7563/lab-02-daca-output-kaleah7563/README.md

 ## To-Do

-1. Update the JavaDoc
+1. Complete the program documentation
    - JavaDoc is a specially formatted comment used to generate documentation.
    - Change the `Program description` text with a description of this program.
-   - Attribute yourself after the `@author` tage by replacing `Your Name` with your name.
+   - Attribute yourself after the `@author` tag by replacing `Your Name` with your name.
-2. Complete program documentation at the top (lines 1-4)
-   - This is how the project manager will know when and who completed the prototype.
-   - Replace the `Program description` with a description of the program.
 3. Create appropriate variables, in the appropriate section of the `main` method, to store data from EAC
    - This is how the backend team will know what kind of data and names to use for the database that will store over 700,000 DACA recipients information.
    - You can fill in your data or some sample data.